Rich Little's Christmas Carol

 Rich Little's Christmas Carol, broadcast in Canada as A Christmas Carol, is a TV special that premiered on CBC Television in December 1978, and in the United States on Home Box Office (HBO) on December 16, 1979.
+The special won an International Emmy Award and a Rose d'Or award.
 It was produced by the Canadian Broadcasting Corporation in 1978.
 It starred Rich Little in a one-man performance with impersonations of his characters playing the parts in Charles Dickens' famous 1843 holiday story, A Christmas Carol.